 Business Cessation of a Fund Management Company

-MAS also mandates that a FMC should ensure an orderly winding down of its business prior to cessation.
-This includes ensuring sufficient notice period has been given to its customers, business partners and other relevant stakeholders regarding its cessation; and discharging all customer obligations before it ceases.
+MAS also mandates that an FMC should ensure an orderly winding down of its business prior to cessation.
+This includes ensuring a sufficient notice period has been given to its customers, business partners, and other relevant stakeholders regarding its cessation; and discharging all customer obligations before it ceases.

 The requirements for LFMC and RFMC for cessation of businesses are as follows:

 - An LFMC is required to return its licence to MAS and to file a notice of cessation of business – Form 7 of the SF(LCB)R, not later than 14 days after the cessation of its business.

 - An RFMC is required to file a notice of cessation of business – Form 24A of the SF(LCB)R, prior to the cessation.

 Tax Incentives for a Fund Management Company in Singapore

 In a bid to encourage the development of the fund management industry in the country, Singapore has implemented a number of schemes as detailed below.